fortify/github-action/README.md

 Whether to add the installed tools to the system PATH variable.
 Allowed values: `true` (default) or `false`

 **`fcli`**
 The fcli version to install.
 Allowed values: `skip` (default value, do not install fcli), `latest`, or specific version number.
 Supports semantic versioning, for example `v2` will install the latest known `2.x.y` version.
+Version may be specified either with or without the `v` prefix, for example `v2.0.0` and `2.0.0` are semantically the same.

 **`sc-client`**
 The ScanCentral Client version to install.
 Allowed values: `skip` (default value, do not install), `latest`, or specific version number.
 Supports semantic versioning, for example `23.1` will install the latest known `23.1.y` patch version.
+Version may be specified either with or without the `v` prefix, for example `v23.1` and `23.1` are semantically the same.

 **`fod-uploader`**
 The FoDUploader version to install.
 Allowed values: `skip` (default value, do not install), `latest`, or specific version number.
 Supports semantic versioning, for example `v5` will install the latest known `5.x.y` version.
+Version may be specified either with or without the `v` prefix, for example `v5.4.0` and `5.4.0` are semantically the same.

 **`vuln-exporter`**
 The FortifyVulnerabilityExporter version to install.
 Allowed values: `skip` (default value, do not install), `latest`, or specific version number.
 Supports semantic versioning, for example `v2` will install the latest known `2.x.y` version.
+Version may be specified either with or without the `v` prefix, for example `v2.0.4` and `2.0.4` are semantically the same.

 **`bugtracker-utility`**
 The FortifyBugTrackerUtility version to install.
 Allowed values: skip (default value, do not install), latest, or specific version number.
 Supports semantic versioning, for example `v4` will install the latest known `4.x` version.
+Version may be specified either with or without the `v` prefix, for example `v4.12` and `4.12` are semantically the same.

 ### Action outputs